-Join us to learn how academic libraries can utilize Essential Partners' method for dialogue and deliberation to resolve conflicts, restore trust, gain understanding and move toward collaborative action.
+Join Essential Partners to learn how their Reflective Structured Dialogue method can help academic libraries resolve conflicts, restore trust, gain understanding and move toward collaborative action on campus and beyond.

-- Determine what role academic libraries can play in their communities to bridge divides and help participants learn about one another and the world.
+- Explore how academic libraries can help bridge divides on campus and beyond and help participants learn about one another and the world.

 This free webinar series is offered as part of Libraries Transforming Communities (LTC): Models for Change, an initiative of the American Library Association (ALA) and National Coalition for Dialogue & Deliberation (NCDD) that seeks to strengthen libraries' roles as core community leaders and agents of change.
 LTC: Models for Change is made possible in part by the Institute of Museum and Library Services (IMLS).

-PLEASE NOTE: This is the second in a three-part webinar series designed for academic libraries.
-Learn more about the previous series for public libraries serving large or urban communities.
-The final series (winter/spring 2018) will be for public libraries serving smaller, mid-sized and rural communities.
+PLEASE NOTE: This is the first in a three-part webinar series designed for academic libraries.
+View a previous webinar series, recorded in spring 2017, that highlights dialogue and deliberation approaches for large or urban communities.
+A final series (winter/spring 2018) will be designed for public libraries serving small, mid-sized and rural communities.
 Not sure which series is right for you?
 Email us.

 John Sarrouf first learned about Essential Partners while studying in the conflict resolution master's program at the University of Massachusetts.
 Since then, Sarrouf has facilitated dialogues on issues such as the relationship of police in their community; Israel-Palestine; faith and science; and human sexuality.
 He has helped to build dialogue programs at several universities around the country and brings a background of 15 years in the theater as an actor, director and administrator to all of his work.
 Currently, Sarrouf teaches in the department of peace and conflict studies at Gordon College in Wenham, Mass.